notanumber/django-vagrant/README.md

 For ease of use, all Python dependencies are installed to a virtualenv, managed by virtualenvwrapper, with the same name as your project.

+Finally, the Vagrant configured VM is setup with Werkzeug<http://werkzeug.pocoo.org/> to make debugging easier.

 Getting Started
 ---------------